By Boris Zyumbyulev || Staff Writer

 While this does not affect any users other than Chinese registered ones, the decision has raised international concerns about human rights and privacy.

 “The changes being made to iCloud are the latest indication that China’s repressive legal environment is making it difficult for Apple to uphold its commitments to user privacy and security”, is what Amnesty International claimed in a statement February 27th.
 What allowed Apple to have more control and ensure privacy for its users is that the data was stored in the US.
 In other words, if the Chinese government was interested in accessing any information, they would have to go through an international legal process and then have to comply with US law.
 According to Ronald Deibert, director of the University of Toronto’s Citizen Lab, which investigates the intersection of human rights and digital policy, the move allows the the Chinese government to avoid these processes, since all the data and encryption keys will be in their jurisdiction.
+The lateral movement risk detection is what is needed to avoid cyber attacks and phishing.

 However, Apple is not the first company to be forced to alter its data storage behavior according to CNN.
 Amazon and Microsoft are already storing their Chinese data in the country.
 According to Beijing the regulations were put in place to allow the state to prevent crime and terrorism, and ultimately protect Chinese citizen’s privacy.